eestevez3/ttsky_SAR_ADC/docs/info.md

 I added a simple r2r dac.
 I might try a different design at some point, but only after I'm done with a complete design.

 Added a comparator based on a circuit from Stefan Schippers and the SAR logic circuit.
 The comparator design has been finalized, and the layout has passed LVS.
-Will test the parasitics later, but currently it can detect a difference of 2 mV at high speeds and 1 mV slowly.
+Tested the parasitic layout and only saw a small noticeable difference in the rise time.

 ## How to test